g3rv4/g3rv4.com/_posts/2022-04-10-creating-pdfs-on-csharp-in-docker.md

 Now... we have [Puppetter Sharp](https://www.puppeteersharp.com/) which is an amazing library to automate Chrome.
 This amazing library can automate lots of things but it can also use Chrome to build PDFs.

 If you generate HTML, you can use Puppetteer Sharp to get you a PDF.
-How? here's how (modified from [their docs](https://www.puppeteersharp.com/api/index.html))
+How? here's how (modified from [the official docs](https://www.puppeteersharp.com/api/index.html))

 ```c#